ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 )
 ```

-Our payload will be 13 bytes in total.
-1 byte for message type, 4 bytes for version, 8 bytes for our counter value.
+Our payload will be 13 bytes in total: 1 byte for message type, 4 bytes for version, 8 bytes for our counter value.

 Let's define it.